-You must, within 28 days of taking office as a Member or Co-opted Member, notify your authority’s Monitoring Officer(2) of any disclosure pecuniary interest as defined by regulations made by the Secretary of State , where the pecuniary interest is yours, your spouse’s or civil partner’s or is the pecuniary interest of somebody with whom you are living as a husband or wife, or as if you were civil partners.
+You must, within 28 days of taking office as a Member or Co-opted Member, notify your authority’s Monitoring Officer of any disclosable pecuniary interest as defined by regulations made by the Secretary of State (see attached Schedule), where the pecuniary interest is yours, your spouse’s or civil partner’s, or is the pecuniary interest of somebody with whom you are living as a husband or wife, or as if you were civil partners.

 Following any disclosure of an interest not on the register maintained by the authority’s Monitoring Officer or the subject of pending notification, you must notify the authority’s Monitoring Officer of the interest within 28 days beginning with the date of disclosure.